 #3 Supra-Threshold Intervals

-Supra-threshold intervals are completed at an intensity that sits between lactate threshold and VO2max.
+Supra-threshold intervals are completed at an intensity that falls between your threshold and VO2max.
 In this way they provide a strong training stimulus for both aerobic capacity and lactate threshold.

 Of all the threshold-based workouts, I find these to be the most effective for me.
-However, as I’ve mentioned a few times already – it really does depend on your training purpose.
+However, as I’ve mentioned a few times already – it really does depend on your training purpose and focus.

-The real advantage here is that you get the combined benefits of training aerobic capacity, lactate threshold development, improved muscular endurance, fatigue resistance and enhance lactate clearance and metabolism.
+The real advantage here is that you get the combined benefits of training your aerobic capacity, LT development, improved muscular endurance, fatigue resistance and enhanced lactate clearance and metabolism.

 So, what intensity should you use for these?